SAP-samples/ssc-modeling-sample/README.md

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.

-This project is provided under "SAP SAMPLE CODE LICENSE AGREEMENT".
-Refer to LICENSE.txt file in this project for details.
+This file is licensed under the SAP Sample Code License except as noted otherwise in the [LICENSE](LICENSE) file.